bnnm/wwiser/doc/EDITOR.md

   - music(switch)=on, music(switch)=on > ko
 - creates a "path", but seems just a combo of variables with some minor logic
   - becomes a "AkDecisionTree"
+  - can repeat objects in different paths, can't set 1 path with N objects
 - allows a "generic path" (*) as default too
   - Node's key=0
 - allows a special "none" value that doesn't need to be added to the group, but is treated as such